Canada-Israel Committee: Narrative on CIC's influence

 A noteworthy incident that highlights the power of the CIC occurred in 1988, at the CIC's annual dinner.
 External Affairs minister Joe Clark spoke to the delegation, articulating a belief that placed Israel in the wrong with regard to Palestine.
 Clark charged Israel with "human rights violations" and imposing "force and fear" on the Palestinians.
 Several dozen CIC attendees walked out on the speech.
 Shortly thereafter, the CIC condemned Clarks' speech in a press release.
 Clark later retracted his statements by sending a letter to CIC chair Sidney Spivak, and Canadian Prime Minister Brian Mulroney spoke to the press, affirming his government's support for Israel.
 In just a short amount of time, the CIC exhibited its power as an ethnic lobby.

 Limits of power

 Ultimately, the CIC's demands were seldom implemented in national policy.
 These limits to its power came primarily at the intersection of disinterest in Middle Eastern affairs.
 Moreover, Israel's invasion into Lebanon eroded the CIC's legitimacy in the public eye and incited the formation of Arab-Canadian interest groups.
 Increases in both the funding and organizational power of Arab-Canadian interest groups boosted their standings relative to the CIC, which had the effect of crowding out the CIC's lobbying efforts in ensuring decades.

-Mission statement

-The Canada-Israel Committee strove to achieve various missions as an advocacy group.